OmarAmer01/Matching-Network-Designer/README.md

 # Matching Network Designer
- Thie program designs the matching network parameters for a given load and transmission line.
+This program designs the impedance matching network for a given load and transmission line using one of the following methods

+1. Series single stub
+2. Parallel single stub
+3. Double parallel stub

+This was a bonus task for my ** Electromagnetic Waves ** course.